Skip to main content

 note

-It is essential that the iFrame file be hosted on your servers in the main domain of your website.
-If you have multiple domains, choose the most significant one.
+It is essential that you host the iframe file on your servers in the main domain of your website.
+If you have multiple subdomains, choose the most significant one.
 Your technical team must carry out this mandatory step.
 Technically, Kameleoon always uses your main domain to store content in the browser's Local Storage.
 If the current URL matches the main domain, the Kameleoon engine can directly write data to the associated Local Storage space.
-However, if the URL belongs to another domain, we will load the iFrame file, which contains static code that can only read and write Kameleoon data on the main domain.
+However, if the URL belongs to another domain, Kameleoon loads the iframe file, which contains static code that can only read and write Kameleoon data on the main domain.

 note